Song critical of Polish leader disappears from hit chart

 Wojciech Mann, a journalist who left Radio Trojka in March, said the story played out at the bottom of a “a ladder of fear" where Kaczynski sits at the top.

-The song, “My Pain is Better Than Yours,” is by singer and songwriter Kazik Staszewski, known better as just Kazik.
+The song, “Your Pain is Better than Mine," is by singer and songwriter Kazik Staszewski, known better as just Kazik.

 The lyrics of the folk rock song describe an April 10 visit by Kaczynski to Warsaw’s Powazki Cemetery that infuriated many Poles because cemeteries in the country were closed to the public because of the coronavirus pandemic.